Out-of-Time Ordered Correlators in Kicked Coupled Tops: Information Scrambling in Mixed Phase Space and the Role of Conserved Quantities: Information scrambling in the KCT model

 Here, we study the operator growth for the local operators that do not commute with $\hat{F}_z$.
 Specifically, we take $A=\hat{I}_x\otimes \mathbb{I}$ and $B=\mathbb{I}\otimes \hat{J}_x$.
 Unlike $\hat{I}_z$ and $\hat{J}_z$, these operators do not admit the decomposition into disjoint invariant subspaces.
 Thus, OTOC dynamics are mixed across various subspaces.
 We aim to contrast the scrambling in this case with the previous one.
 First, for the initial operators $A$ and $B$, it is useful to note that the following:

-where $\hat{U}_{F_z}$ remains $(2J+1)^2$-dimensional, but acts non-trivially on the $F_z$-subspace alone.
-We again emphasize that the $F_z=0$ subspace typically drives the overall OTOC dynamics.
+where $U_{F_z}$ remains $(2J+1)^2$-dimensional, but acts non-trivially on the $F_z$-subspace alone.
+For more details concerning Eq. (\ref{inter}), refer to Appendix \ref{Appa}.
+We reemphasize that the $F_z=0$ subspace typically drives the overall OTOC dynamics.
 However, the observation in Eq. (\ref{inter}) results in vanishing $4$-point correlators at all the subspace levels, i.e.,